Who we are

-Is of a Nigeria and Africa where women, adolescent girls, children and entire communities are empowered to lead healthy and fulfilling lives with equal access to basic sanitation facilities, in a safe, healthy and disease free conditions.
+Is of a Nigeria and Africa where children , women and entire communities are empowered to lead healthy and fulfilling lives with equal access to good nutrition and basic facilities needed for a safe, healthy life in a disease-free environment.

 How We Hope To Achieve This…